 The Poutama Ara Rau Research Theme grew out of conversations among Māori academics following the outstanding accomplishments of Dr Karyn Paringatai and Associate Professor Suzanne Pitama, with both of them being the recipients of Teaching Tertiary Excellence Awards for Kaupapa Māori and the Prime Minister's Supreme Award for Teaching Excellence in 2014 and 2015.

 Our common research project will be dedicated to considering “How can mātauranga Māori and Māori pedagogies transform tertiary teaching and learning?”

 - Expanded quality of Māori learning and teaching theory and methods for tertiary teaching

 - Enhanced access to ako in a tertiary context including technological devices

 - The Theme and Otago are nationally and internationally recognised and sought after for their expertise in Māori learning and teaching methods in a tertiary environment

 Please visit Research in faculties and schools for information about other research groups within the Division.

 Health Sciences Research Centres

-In addition to the Research Themes above, the Division of Health Sciences hosts nine University of Otago Research Centres.
+In addition to the Research Themes above, Division of Health Sciences researchers lead or contribute to nine University of Otago Research Centres.